eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 * check that the response had no error
 * check that DSC is in trustlist

-## upload DSC without client certificate
+## upload DSC with unauthorized client certificate

 tags: negative_test

-Upload a DSC of a country without a client certificate.
+Upload a DSC of a country with an unauthorized client certificate.
 The response should be with the status code 401 Unauthorized

 * create a valid DSC
 * sign DSC with UPLOAD certificate
+* create custom authentication certificate
-* upload DSC without client certificate
+* upload DSC with custom client certificate
 * check that the response had an error
 * check that the response had the status code "401"